crablab/Convivio-Site/source/jobs/index.md

 ---
-layout: page
+layout: formatted-text
 title: Join the Convivio team
 ---

-There’ll soon be more seats around Convivio’s big table.
-It’s been a busy summer already and we’re planning to expand our team.
+<p class="intro-copy">There’ll soon be more seats around Convivio’s big table.
+It’s been a busy summer already and we’re planning to expand our team.</p>

 We prefer building relationships to the traditional ‘CV out of the blue’ approach — so we’d like to start hearing from people now who’d be interested in joining us in the coming months.